GWartelle/ShinyAgency/README.md

 yarn start
 ```

-2. Go back into the frontend directory, and run the same command to start the app, which will open in your browser :
+2. Go back into the frontend directory, and run the same command to start the app, which will open up in your browser :

 ```sh
 cd ../frontend